attila-petho/Dots_WideNeuralNetwork/README.md

 ## Deep Q Learning

 Q-Learning is a Reinforcement Learning algorithm which can be used to solve Markov Decision Processes.
 We chose this algorithm because of its simplicity and beginner-friendly nature.
 In Q-Learning, the goal is to train a software agent to make intelligent decisions in an environment, based on information called 'state' and 'reward' to maximize the expected future reward using a so-called 'Q-Table'.
 In the 'Q-Table' each row corresponds to a state and each column corresponds to an action in that state.
-At each timestep the agent calculates the Q-values in the table using the Bellman-equation.
+At each timestep the agent calculates the Q-values in the table using the Bellman equation.
 The Q-value is basically the expected future rewards given by taking the specific action during the specific state.

 In a more mathematical description, the Q-value can be written as: